emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has sorting options, random movies, similar + recommended on each page. ✔️
 1. Site is usable without an adblocker, but has occasional annoyances. ⚠️
 1. Site looks good + works well on mobile. ✔️

 ***
+## Cineby
+### Score: 22/24
+1. Streams load very fast. ✔️
+1. The content is 1080p and allows switching to lower quality. ✔️
+1. Finds popular things with no issue, including older content. ✔️
+1. 8 english + 8 non english sources that auto-switch if one fails. ✔️
+1. Auto-next works as expected. ✔️
+1. UI is solid, feels clean and modern. ✔️
+1. You can add your own subtitles, search for subtitles, and adjust them. ✔️
+1. It has movies, shows and anime. ✔️
+1. The site has watchlists + history. ✔️
+1. Has sorting options + watch history based recommendations when you login. ✔️
+1. Site is difficult/impossible to use without adblocker. ❌
+1. Site looks good + works well on mobile. ✔️

+Community Favorites: 🌟🌟🌟🌟🌟🌟🌟🌟

+***
 ## Freek